Krishna11118/Portfolio/README.md

 <h2>About the project</h2>

   <p>Welcome to my self-portfolio website!
 This unique and visually stunning platform showcases my skills, experiences, and projects, highlighting my journey as a developer.
-Built with the powerful combination of React.js, SCSS, HTML, and JavaScript, this website offers an interactive and engaging experience for visitors .</p>
+Built with the powerful combination of React.js, SCSS, HTML, and JavaScript, this website offers an interactive and engaging experience for visitors.</p>

 ![](https://github.com/Krishna11118/portfolio/blob/main/examples/ProfitFolio_Gif.gif)